 According to Fort Mojave Indian Tribe representatives, the Topock Maze is the area where deceased spirits go to pass on to the next world.
 The Maze, which is an array of windrows, is not considered to be a true Maze with an entrance and exit, but is represented as a place where a final test of character for a deceased spirit occurs.
 There is a belief that the remaining parts of the Topock Maze are part of a larger system of cultural sites that once existed that were important areas for rituals and celebrations.
 For tribal members, the Topock Maze is more than an archaeological site, as it is representative of larger, intangible cultural beliefs.
-An example given by one tribal member likened the Topock Maze to Arlington National Cemetery, with both areas serving not only as the final resting place of those who have passed on, but alsoas a symbolic image of honor, sacrifice, and shared history associated with those who have passed on from this world.
+An example given by one tribal member likened the Topock Maze to Arlington National Cemetery, with both areas serving not only as the final resting place of those who have passed on, but also a symbolic image of honor, sacrifice, and shared history.